 Your volunteer starts today!
 What do you do now?
 This session will help you put in place a comprehensive management process to ensure your volunteer programme runs smoothly.

-Note: Participants must attend both days of training to receive the certificate.
+Note: Participants must attend all four modules of training to receive the certificate.

 Details of Upcoming Training

-Our next Volunteer Leadership Training will take place on 14th & 21st September 2017.
+Our next Volunteer Leadership Training will take place over four weeks in March 2020: